webplatform/docs/apis/canvas/CanvasGradient/addColorStop/index.md

 {{Flags}}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
 {{Summary_Section|Adds a new stop to a gradient.
-If the offset is less than 0 or greater than 1 then an IndexSizeError exception must be thrown.
+If ''offset'' is less than 0 or greater than 1 then an IndexSizeError exception must be thrown.
 If the color cannot be parsed as a CSS <color> value, then a SyntaxError exception must be thrown.
-Otherwise, the gradient must have a new stop placed, at offset offset relative to the whole gradient, and with the color obtained by parsing color as a CSS <color> value.}}
+Otherwise, the gradient must have a new stop placed, at offset ''offset'' relative to the whole gradient, and with the color obtained by parsing ''color'' as a CSS <color> value.}}
 {{API_Object_Method
 |Parameters={{Method Parameter
 |Name=offset